fnbdy/Set-Date-from-EXIF/README.md

 1. Select files and folders in *Finder*

-   [^All files in selected folders will be searched and changed recursively; Has no effect on non-image files]:
+    (All files in selected folders will be searched and changed recursively; Has no effect on non-image files)

 2. Right Click or Control+Click